What is the Winter School about?

-The Winter School is a two-week international postgraduate programme on federalism, regionalism and multilevel governance.
+The Winter School is an international postgraduate programme on federalism, regionalism and multilevel governance.
 It explores, from an interdisciplinary and comparative perspective, how federalism can contribute to multilevel, integrated and pluralistic decision-making.

 A wide range of lectures provides an opportunity for participants to broaden their knowledge of multilevel governance and government, especially from the perspectives of legal and political sciences.
 Top-notch scholars coming from different backgrounds and from around the globe lead courses and workshops on federalism and its challenges in the Winter School’s international learning environment.